evereux/pycatia/docs/introduction.rst

 Creating A Geometrical Set
 --------------------------

-A geometrical set created using the :ref:`HybridBodies<Hybrid_bodies>` collection.
+A geometrical set created using the :ref:`HybridBodies<HybridBodies>` collection.
 Your CATIA configuration may by default create a geometrical set in a new CATPart but we'll create one here anyway.